chinemelu/Events-Manager/README.md

 ### Front End Dependencies
 * [Bootstrap](https://v4-alpha.getbootstrap.com/) - most popular HTML, CSS, and JS framework in the world for building responsive, mobile-first projects on the web.
+* [jquery](https://jquery.com/) -jQuery is a fast, small, and feature-rich JavaScript library.

 ## Author
 Chinemelu Nwosu